Series / Winning Lines

 - Game Show Host: Simon Mayo and Phillip Schofield for the British version, Dick Clark for the U.S. version.

-- Zonk: The British version offered a stay at a bed and breakfast overlooking the Gravelly Hill Interchange in Birmingham (otherwise known as Spaghetti Junction) as a consolation prize if one were to get only one question right on the Wonderwall.
+- Zonk: The British version offered a stay at a bed and breakfast overlooking the Gravelly Hill Interchange in Birmingham (popularly known as Spaghetti Junction) as a prize for getting only one question right on the Wonderwall.
 They weren't kidding, and actually had a prize spiel and everything planned just in case.

 This show provides examples of: